apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/restriction.md

 <a name="api_extensions"/>
 ### Oak Restriction API

-The following public interfaces are provided by Oak in the package `org.apache.jackrabbit.oak.spi.security.authorization.restriction`:
+The following public interfaces are provided by Oak in the package `org.apache.jackrabbit.oak.spi.security.authorization.restriction` and provide support for pluggable restrictions both for access control management and the repository internal permission evaluation:

 - [RestrictionProvider]
 - [Restriction]